Top 3 Best Places to See Northern Lights in Scandinavia

 Even though there are not many activities in Sweden, ice-climbing tours are among the most exciting ones

-And even though there are not many outstanding tours and activities, there is some variety of what this region has to offer.
-If you are going to embark on a northern lights safari tour in this region, consider combining it with other activities.
+And even though there are not many outstanding tours and activities, there is some variety of what this region offers.
+If you embark on a Northern Lights safari tour in this region, consider combining it with other activities.

 Northern Lights Phototour.
 An experienced local guide and photographer will take you to the best spot for shooting aurora borealis photos in Kiruna.
 During this tour, you will learn the basics of northern light/night photography, but be sure to bring up warm clothes and gloves.